Choi Min-ho: 2010–2015: Acting debut

 In 2010, Choi joined the variety show Oh!
 My School as a cast member and began hosting the music program Show!
 Music Core alongside bandmate Onew, Miss A member Suzy and T-ara member Jiyeon.
 He made his acting debut in KBS2's drama special, entitled Pianist, with actress Han Ji-hye.
 In 2011, Choi was cast in SBS' sitcom, Salamander Guru and The Shadows.
 He played the role of a genius hacker.

 In 2012, Choi was confirmed to take on the lead role, alongside f(x)'s Sulli and Lee Hyun-woo, in To the Beautiful You, a Korean adaptation of the manga Hana-Kimi.

 The drama started broadcasting on August 15, 2012, on SBS.
 In preparation for his role as a high jump gold medalist, Choi received personal training from coach Kim Tae-young, former national high jump athlete and a member of the Korea Association of Athletics Federations, for a month and a half.
-His personal record was 175 cm.
 In December 2012, Choi joined dance project group SM The Performance alongside labelmates from TVXQ, Super Junior, Shinee, and Exo.

 Choi began hosting the variety show Mamma Mia in April 2013, but departed after a month due to Shinee's touring schedule.
 He resumed his role as an MC on Show!
 Music Core after a two-year absence, this time hosting alongside Kim So-hyun and Noh Hong-chul.
 In July 2013, Choi returned to the small screen with MBC's Medical Top Team.
-The drama received low ratings and was criticized for trying to tell too many stories at once and losing the main focal point of the story.
-However, Choi's acting performance received a positive response and was praised for his growth as an actor.
+His performance received a positive response and was praised for his growth as an actor.
 In August, he participated in the reality series Star Diving Show Splash, but it was cancelled after four episodes after several contestants were injured.

 In 2015, Choi was cast as the lead in OnStyle's drama My First Time together with actress Park So-dam, which was broadcast in September.
 It was the first drama premiered by OnStyle, with a total of eight episodes.